mUtterberg/azure-data/README.md

 Dabbling in Azure.

 My initial impression is that the look is very old-school, somewhat ugly, and clearly Microsoft.
 However, I absolutely love that there is a clear "All Resources" tab, which is not easily accessible on AWS and GCP.
+GCP makes it exceptionally convoluted to identify all resources by displaying them only by project, with additional navigating necessary to view all IAM roles/permissions (again, separated by project).
+The resources information for each project is displayed as a minimal summary card, only listing GCP product type and number of instances, which is frustrating from a project clean-up perspective.

 ### Tasks: